salesforce/apex-mockery/README.md

 ### Assert on a spy

-Use the `Assertion` class to assert on a spy
+Use the `Expect` class to assert on a spy
 It exposes the method `that` and returns a `MethodSpyExpect` type.
 Use the convenient assertion methods the following way: